Starfish-develop/Starfish/1.0/_sources/spectrum.txt

 Log lambda spacing
 ==================

-If we consider
+Throughout *Starfish*, we try to utilize log-lambda spaced spectra whenever possible.
+This is because this sampling preserves the Doppler content of the spectrum at the lowest possible sampling.
 A spectrum spaced linear in log lambda has equal-velocity pixels, meaning that

 .. math::